6 Best Places To Visit In Bali Off The Beaten Track

 You find won’t many big hotels around here.
 Still, there are a few guesthouses and homestays that will offer you excellent quality accommodation, for a great price, as well as the chance to sample a few local delicacies.

 The surrounding countryside is attractive for hiking as it is filled with waterfalls, paddy fields, coffee plantations and traditional villages.
 If you fancy something a little more adrenaline-inducing, then check out Munduk Wilderness, an adventure company that runs mountain biking / Fin Komodo (a type of ATV) tours and Land Rover safaris.

 2. Discover the Nusa Islands

 Three islands lie just off the coast of Bali, Nusa Lembongan.
-Nusa Penida and Nusa Cengingan all of which are worth a visit.
+Nusa Penida and Nusa Cengingan, all of which are worth a visit.
 Boats leave every day from the mainland and take about 30 minutes to get out to the islands.
-Nusa Lembongan is the most popular of the three, but even so, it depicts as being like Bali was thirty years ago.
+Nusa Lembongan is the most popular of the three, but it depicted Bali thirty years ago.
 The beaches are beautiful, and there are some great opportunities for diving, snorkelling and surfing.

 Nusa Ceningan is joined to Lembongan by a footbridge and is famous for its dramatic coastline.
 There are plenty of opportunities for cliff jumping and a famous lagoon over which you can zip line.
 Nusa Penida is by far the largest of the islands, and it is also the most remote.
 This is a great place to go trekking and also has a couple of the best dive spots in the whole of Bali, most notably Manta Bay.